If you want to understand what is Observability, its importance, its benefits, and its components, this guide is for you.

 node_cpu_seconds_total{mode="user"} 9123.42

-Metrics play a key role on observability.
-With metrics you can understand the state of your system at a glance and over time and help you find trends and patters about systems behaviour at different times.
+Metrics play a key role in observability.
+With metrics, you can understand the state of your system at a glance and over time, helping you identify trends and patterns in system behavior at different times.

 Traces & Spans